YingWang-Clare/Recommendation-engine-using-SparkML-and-Dataproc/README.md

 In this lab, we suppose that we have an existing on-premise architecture for housing rental recommendation.
 Our aim will be to migrate this infrastructure to GCP.
 Machine Learning is done using PySpark SparkML library.

+## Notes
+Cloud Dataproc is a fast, easy-to-use, fully managed cloud service for running Apache Spark and Apache Hadoop clusters in a simpler, more cost-efficient way.
 ## Create Cloud SQL instances
 On GCP, create an MySQL instance.
 Set the proper name, and define a password.